Focus & Concentration Support Kit

 - 3 softgels = 1,000 milligrams of omega-3 fatty acids

-Gut and Brain Support
+Gut and Cognitive Health Support

 Focus on your gut and your brain with the best herbs ancient tradition has to offer, plus a daily dose of diverse probiotics, with Ancient Probiotics Brain.
 This groundbreaking formulation combines the most sought-after herbs traditionally used in Ayurveda for supporting healthy cognitive function, memory, focus and mental concentration†, along with diverse probiotic strains designed to support the gut-brain connection in a way that’s never been done before.